 Rebecca has been following a low carb diet since the start of February 2009.
-She was featured in the 2010 New Atkins for a New You as well as on the Atkins site as an example success story.
-She was a guest on Episode 404 of Jimmy Moore’s Livin’ La Vida Low Carb podcast.
+She was featured in the 2010 New Atkins for a New You as well as on the Atkins site as an exemplary success story.

 Part of Rebecca’s inspiration comes from her uncle, Buell Carlton Cole.

 He was general surgeon to the President of the United States, who would control his weight by simply not eating until he returned to his goal weight.
 I initially thought this was an unhealthy approach until I read up a more about intermittent fasting.